-All learning environments are acoustically treated and mainstream classrooms fitted with sound field technology to improve listening conditions for all children at the school.
+All learning environments are acoustically advanced - all classrooms and main teaching areas are fitted with sound field technology to improve listening conditions for all children at the school.
 All staff are trained in use of hearing assistive technology and listening conditions are regularly monitored and audited.
 The ARC is also regularly evaluated against quality standards and evidenced based practice to ensure the successful inclusion of deaf children.
 We are committed to inclusion and in this way we will work with specialists to ensure that our school is accessible to all those children who attend, or are due to attend.